SPDX-License-Identifier: AGPL-3.0-or-later¶

 At critical coupling \(K_c\), the system undergoes a synchronisation phase transition characterised by the order parameter \(R = \frac{1}{N}|\sum_k e^{i\theta_k}|\) jumping from zero to a finite value.

-The quantum analog maps this to the XY spin Hamiltonian:
+The quantum analogue maps this to the XY spin Hamiltonian:

 This mapping is exact: the \(XX + YY\) flip-flop interaction preserves the in-plane (\(S^1\)) dynamics while introducing entanglement, superposition, and quantum tunnelling between phase configurations.

 Prior work on quantum simulation of the XY model uses homogeneous frequencies (\(\omega_i = \omega\) for all \(i\)).
 This preserves translational invariance and the BKT universality class is well-characterised.
-Theoretical quantum Kuramoto models with heterogeneity exist (Pikovsky, Ha et al.), but to our knowledge no prior hardware demonstration studies the quantum synchronisation transition with heterogeneous frequencies on a superconducting processor.
+Theoretical quantum Kuramoto models with heterogeneity exist (Pikovsky, Ha et al.).
+This repository reports one legacy superconducting-processor workflow and preserves it with explicit artifact-bound claim limits.

 We study the heterogeneous case using parameters from the SCPN framework (Šotek, 2025): 16 natural frequencies and a nearest-neighbour coupling matrix \(K_{nm} = K_{\text{base}} \cdot \exp(-\alpha|n-m|)\) with calibration anchors from Paper 27.
 This coupling matrix encodes the interaction structure of a 15+1 layer oscillator hierarchy spanning quantum-to-macroscopic scales.